Best Google Assistant Speakers Android Central 2021

 - Best Wireless: Sonos Move

-Starting with that first point, this thing looks great.
-The fabric base is available in a bunch of fun colors, and the way the screen is positioned on it gives off the impression that it's floating in mid-air.
-The quality of the 7-inch screen is fantastic, too.
+Right off the bat, this thing looks great.
+The fabric base is available in a bunch of fun colors, and the way its display is positioned on it gives off the impression that it's floating in mid-air.
+The quality of that 7-inch screen is fantastic, too.
 It's an LCD panel that's bright, colorful, and automatically changes its color temperature based on the lighting of the room it's in.

-All of your favorite Google Assistant commands work wonderfully on the Nest Hub, and because there's a display, you can go a step further by being able to watch YouTube videos, follow step-by-step recipes, and see your favorite images on Google Photos throughout the day.
+All of your favorite Google Assistant commands work wonderfully on the Nest Hub.
+Because there's a display, you can go a step further by being able to watch YouTube videos, follow step-by-step recipes, and see your favorite images on Google Photos throughout the day.

-Audio quality is a bit tinny and we're remiss that Google didn't include a camera for video calls, but all-in-all, you get a lot for your money with the Nest Hub.
+Audio quality is rather poor, and we're remiss that Google didn't include a camera for video calls, but all-in-all, you get a lot for your money with the Nest Hub.

 - Fits on any desk